galasa-dev/galasa.dev/src/markdown-pages/doc_root.md

 ## Next steps

-If you are installing Galasa for using in the command-line, following the instructions in [Getting started using the CLI](/docs/cli-command-reference/cli-command-reference) documentation.
+If you are installing Galasa for using in the command-line, follow the instructions in the [Getting started using the CLI](/docs/cli-command-reference/cli-command-reference) documentation.

 If you are installing Galasa for using in the Eclipse, or if you are installing the zipped distribution of Galasa, follow the instructions in the [Getting started using Eclipse](/docs/getting-started) documentation.